ProgrammingSam/quotation-generator/README.md

 rake -T
-rake clean              # Remove any temporary products rake clobber            # Remove any generated file rake quotation[client]  # Generate an 'quotation' for a client
+rake clean              # Remove any temporary products rake clobber            # Remove any generated file rake quotation[client]  # Generate a 'quotation' for a client
 ```

 **Note :** for zsh users, use `rake quotation\[client\]` synthax.